1. Material: Pure Cotton.

 1. Woven on a colonial style Spanish loom in a tiny workshop that is family owned, still.

-2. Pure cotton woven and Finished off with superiority intricate macramé, sometimes referred to as Arco, or arc stile.
+2. Pure cotton woven and Finished off with superiorly intricate macramé, sometimes referred to as Arco, or arc stile.

 3. Adaptable as a baby carrier, scarf.
 This one's a really luxurious piece.
 Also serves as a table runner or at the foot of a bed with it's simple fringe hanging at the sides.

-5. Each piece is considered unique and a work of art produced by only a hand full of family owned workshops in Mexico currently.
+5. Now, each piece I am posting is considered unique and a work of art produced by only a hand full of family owned workshops in Mexico currently.